benmcnelly/joplinemergency/README.md

 # joplinemergency.com

+## Mission
+Provide a one stop shop for important safety information and a web/sms/app-notifiaction system for quickly disseminating priority information to targeted groups or areas.

 # A resource by the ( CRT ) Covid-19 Rapid Response Team

+## Internal Teams people can be assigned to
   - Ground Team
     - Vehicles / Transportation
     - Construction